drewrl3v/drewrl3v.github.io/03-puzzles.md

 What is the object obscuring the face of the man in the portrait?

 **December 2023:**
 Take a circle and draw two chords at random on the circle.
-What's the probability tha the two chords intersect?
+What's the probability that the two chords intersect?

 **January 2024:**